Authenticate access to Azure Databricks with a service principal using OAuth (OAuth M2M)

 https://<databricks-instance>/oidc/v1/token

-2. Use a client such as curl to request an Azure Databricks OAuth access token with the token endpoint URL, the client ID (also known as the application ID) of the Azure Databricks managed service principal or Microsoft Entra ID managed service principal, and the Azure Databricks OAuth secret that you created for the Azure Databricks managed service principal or Microsoft Entra ID managed service principal.
-The all-apis scope requests an Azure Databricks OAuth access token that can be used to access all Databricks REST APIs that the Azure Databricks managed service principal or Microsoft Entra ID managed service principal has been granted access to within the workspace that you are requesting the token from.
+2. Use a client such as curl to request an OAuth access token with the token endpoint URL, the service principal's client ID (also known as an application ID), and the service principal's OAuth secret you created.
+The all-apis scope requests an OAuth access token that can be used to access all Databricks REST APIs that the service principal has been granted access to within the workspace that you are requesting the token from.

-• Replace <token-endpoint-URL> with the token endpoint URL from above.
+• Replace <token-endpoint-URL> with the preceding token endpoint URL.

-• Replace <client-id> with the Azure Databricks managed service principal's or Microsoft Entra ID managed service principal's client ID, which is also known as an application ID.
+• Replace <client-id> with the service principal's client ID, which is also known as an application ID.

 export CLIENT_ID=<client-id>